OmarAtyqy/Interner/README.md

    * `locations` shoud be an array of strings where each string represents a location you would like to look for all of the queries in (`Total amout of searches = number of queries x number of locations`).
 The locations should be defined in the `src/constants/locations.py`.
 More on that further down.
    * `number_of_postings` should be an integer value that represents how many offers to scrap for each query/location pair.
 If you want to scrap all the queries found for every pair, set it to `None`
    * `internship` is a boolean value that represents whether to scrap for internships (`true`) or job offerings (`false`)
+   * `file_name` is a string representing the name of the output file.
+It will be saved in the data folder (**created if it doesn't exist).
+MAKE SURE TO INCLUDE THE .csv extension at the end**).
+By default, it's set to `output.csv`
+   * `wait_time` and `wait_time_between_bots` are respectively the time the program waits between every action and before switching to a new query in seconds
 3. Run the program by executing `python main.py` in your terminal.
 4. Wait for the program to finish scraping job postings.
 This may take a few minutes depending on the number of postings and your internet connection.
 5. The program will output a CSV file containing the scraped data.
 The default output path is `data/output.csv`.